 - External censorship

-Same as ordinary.
-If only ten or fewer persons are registered for the re-exam, it will be replaced by a 30-minutes oral exam (with 30 minutes preparation time and all aids allowed).
+The same as the ordinary exam.
+If ten or fewer students have signes up for the re-exam, it will be changed to a 30-minutes oral exam (with 30 minutes preparation time and all aids allowed).

 Criteria for exam assesment